 I love my flower garden.
 It is the one thing I really look forward to every spring, to see the flowers pop out of the ground first thing.
 But one thing that bothers me is when after a week all the flowers are done blooming.
 Now what?
 I’m left with just green shrubs.
-That is why I went to work and I’m going to show you how to have beautiful blooms all summer long with this easy Always Blooming Flower Garden tutorial!
+That is why I’m going to show you how to have beautiful blooms all summer long with this easy Always Blooming Flower Garden ideas tutorial!

 Planting the garden is really simple.
 The hardest part is gathering your supplies!
 So let’s walk through that part first.